Gallium manganese arsenide: Growth

 The former is where the manganese atom sits between the other atoms in the zinc-blende lattice structure and the latter is where an arsenic atom occupies a gallium site.
 Both impurities act as double donors, removing the holes provided by the substitutional manganese, and as such they are known as compensating defects.
 The interstitial manganese also bond antiferromagnetically to substitutional manganese, removing the magnetic moment.
 Both these defects are detrimental to the ferromagnetic properties of the (Ga,Mn)As, and so are undesired.

 The temperature below which the transition from paramagnetism to ferromagnetism occurs is known as the Curie temperature, TC.
-Theoretical predictions based on the Zener model suggest that the Curie temperature scales with the quantity of manganese, so TC above 300°K is possible if manganese doping levels as high as 10% can be achieved.
+Theoretical predictions based on the Zener model suggest that the Curie temperature scales with the quantity of manganese, so TC above 300K is possible if manganese doping levels as high as 10% can be achieved.

-After its discovery by Ohno et al., the highest reported Curie temperatures in(Ga,Mn)As rose from 60°K to 110°K. However, despite the predictions of room-temperature ferromagnetism, no improvements in TC were made for several years.
+After its discovery by Ohno et al., the highest reported Curie temperatures in(Ga,Mn)As rose from 60K to 110K.
+However, despite the predictions of room-temperature ferromagnetism, no improvements in TC were made for several years.

-As a result of this lack of progress, predictions started to be made that 110°K was a fundamental limit for (Ga,Mn)As.
+As a result of this lack of progress, predictions started to be made that 110K was a fundamental limit for (Ga,Mn)As.
 The self-compensating nature of the defects would limit the possible hole concentrations, preventing further gains in TC.

 The major breakthrough came from improvements in post-growth annealing.
-By using annealing temperatures comparable to the growth temperature it was possible to pass the 110°K barrier.
+By using annealing temperatures comparable to the growth temperature it was possible to pass the 110K barrier.

 These improvements have been attributed to the removal of the highly mobile interstitial manganese.